NextSDS Logo

 Symptoms:

-irritation.
+Irritation.
 Heavy and persistent skin contamination over many years may lead to dysplastic changes.
-Pre-existing skin disorders may be aggravated by exposure to this product. tissue may become swollen, discoloured and extremely painful with extensive subcutaneous necrosis.
+Injuries may not seem serious at first, but within a few hours tissue may become swollen, discoloured and extremely painful with extensive subcutaneous necrosis.

 If this product comes in contact with the eyes: Wash out immediately with fresh running water.
 Ensure complete irrigation of the eye by keeping eyelids apart and away from eye and moving the eyelids by occasionally lifting the upper and lower lids.
 Seek medical attention without delay; if pain persists or recurs seek medical attention.
 Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.